 Effects of the contraceptive pill on acne

 The combined contraceptive pill can improve acne caused by hormonal changes

 Taking the mini pill might make acne worse

 The combined pill can be used in combination with most acne treatments

 Acne is a condition that causes spots on the skin.
 This happens when the hair follicles in your skin get blocked.
-Many acne cases are caused by changing levels of hormones, which causes the amount of sebum (an oil) we produce to increase.
+Many acne cases develop due to changing levels of hormones, which increase the amount of sebum (an oil) we produce.
 This extra sebum can mean follicles get blocked more often.

-Taking the pill changes your hormone levels.
+Taking the pill will also change your hormone levels.
 Some pills can lower the amount of oil the body is making, but others may increase it.

 How does the pill affect acne?

 The hormones that can cause acne are known as androgens.
 Androgens make the body produce more sebum, an oil made in the glands in your skin.
 When too much sebum is made, it can combine with dead skin cells and create a plugin your hair follicles.
 This can lead to spots.